cr0wg4n/rss-url-finder/readme.md

 # RSS URL Finder

-> A javascript/typescript library to search RSS feed via URL or HTML body
+A javascript/typescript library to search RSS feed via URL or HTML body

 ## Installation

-> ⚠️ For now, is only compatible with node >=18 vesions
+> ⚠️ For now, is only compatible with node >=18 versions
 ```sh
 npm install rss-url-finder
 # or